poornimah67-blip/B.Tech-C-programs/README.md

 7. code to print ASCII value
 8. code to show declaration + initialisation
 9. code to know the size of int,float,double, char data types.
 10. code to check whether the given number is odd or even
+11. code to calculate the aggregate and percentage from the students marks entered by the users